parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-100-registration.md

 ### Entry point

-The temporary portal to register at R2lab is located at [https://r2labapi.inria.fr/](https://r2labapi.inria.fr/).
+The portal to register at R2lab is located at [https://r2labapi.inria.fr/](https://r2labapi.inria.fr/).

-Because the working is in progress, a message advising security  SSL cerrificate and unsafe site will prompt in your browser.
-In **this special case**, ignore it.
-To do it:

-  1. On the page where you see a warning, click Details.
-  2. Click Visit this unsafe site.
-  3. The page will load.

 Once in the website, in order to sign up at the onelab portal: